platformsh/platformsh-docs/src/gettingstarted/local/docksal.md

 Docksal will ask you to create a `.docksal` directory in your application root, which functions similarly to the `.platform.app.yaml` file.
 It is safe to check this directory into your Git repository as Platform.sh will simply ignore it.

-Docksal Fin (`fin`) is a command line tool for controlling a Docksal project.
+Docksal Fin (`fin`) is a command line tool for controlling Docksal and used for interacting with a Docksal project.
 For more information on the use of the `fin` command, type the `help` subcommand to get all available commands and options.

 ```bash
 fin help